 It’s an amazing story, and now one writ across the globe.

 THE ICF SITE VISIT

 After the Top Seven announcement, each of those cities is visited for two days by one of the ICF Founders: Robert Bell, John Jung or Lou Zacharilla.
 Mr. Zacharilla came to Stratford April 4th and 5th, 2011, for a site visit as a fact-checking exercise, to see firsthand what the accomplishments and challenges look and feel like, and meet the people who are helping to move the city forward into the broadband economy.
 For both 2012 and 2013, Robert Bell came for the site visit.

 There was preparation to do.
 So if you live or work in Stratford, or visit us in the near future, you’ve probably noticed signs, banners and posters around the city flagging the fact that Stratford is now among the world’s top Intelligent Communities.

-While he was here, members of the local ICF Committee escorted Lou on a whirlwind tour of:
+While they were here, members of the local ICF Committee escorted Lou or Robert on a whirlwind tour of, or meetings with:

-There were breakfast and dinner meetings with local stakeholders and broadband application experts, a meet-and-greet reception for other local users of broadband, and the annual Chamber of Commerce Mayor’s breakfast featuring a brief keynote by Lou.
-It was a packed couple of days, but Lou made the point that Stratford’s scale allowed him to visit the sites and talk to stakeholders on their own turf.
+There were breakfast and dinner meetings with local stakeholders and broadband application experts, a meet-and-greet reception for other local users of broadband, and the annual Chamber of Commerce Mayor’s breakfast featuring brief keynotes by Lou and Robert.
+These were packed days, but Lou made the point that Stratford’s scale allowed him to visit the sites and talk to stakeholders on their own turf.
 Toward the end of the day, we got Lou’s impression of the City on video.